Our unique recycling process ensures minimal waste.

 LPG Gas Bottles

-Our mission is to enable the sustainable growth of the solar industry by providing efficient and responsible recycling solutions for solar panels.
+Our mission is to enable the sustainable growth of the energy industry by providing efficient and responsible recycling solutions for solar panels and batteries.